Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

-One model we study is suitable for analysis and another for simulations, but not vice versa.
-A natural implementation of the \TheoryModel requires running time quadratic in the number of rounds, \footnote{ \Eg this is because at each round $t$, one needs to recompute, and integrate over, a discrete distribution with $t$ possible values, namely the number of agents that have chosen principal $1$ so far.} which precludes numerical simulations at a sufficient scale.
-The \ExptsModel features an intricate feedback loop between algorithms' performance, their reputations and agents' choices, which simplifies the simulations but does not appear analytically tractable.
+The Bayesian model is suitable for analysis and the frequentist model for simulations, \emph{but not vice versa}.
+A natural implementation of the Bayesian model requires running time quadratic in the number of rounds, \footnote{ \Eg this is because at each round $t$, one needs to recompute, and integrate over, a discrete distribution with $t$ possible values, namely the number of agents that have chosen principal $1$ so far.} which precludes numerical simulations at a sufficient scale.
+The frequentist model features an intricate feedback loop between algorithms' performance, their reputations and agents' choices, which simplifies the simulations but does not appear analytically tractable.